videojs/video.js/docs/guides/live.md

 # The live user interface and API in Video.js
-> Note the the "old" live user interface is currently the default, see the section on [the new user interface](#the-new-user-interface) for information on setting that up.
+> Note the "old" live user interface is currently the default, see the section on [the new user interface](#the-new-user-interface) for information on setting that up.

 ## The default live user interface